All Episodes

 So then the FBI director at the time was Mueller.

-The Attorney General was Eric Holder at the time.
+The attorney general was Eric Holder at the time.

 Holder was one of the nine like Hillary that signed off on the Uranium One deal.

-But how is it possible that they knew in two thousand and nine did nothing?
+But how is it possible that they knew in 2009 did nothing, and how can anybody investigate Russia?

 So the FBI is aware of this whole operation going on, right, with this Russian spy ring.

-But only to one person and they bury it.
+But only to one person, and they bury it.

 Right.

-You it asked you got to ask this question.
+You got to ask this question.

 Or were they not?